- As low as $254/Night

 - Approximately 2300 square feet

 Push thoughts of the daily hustle out of your mind and get back in touch with nature at this 2-bedroom, 1-bath Georgetown, SC, vacation rental.
-You'll find no better place than this beautiful home to hear nature at its best, from morning birdsong to evening breezes that rustle the surrounding treetops.
+You'll find no better place than this gorgeous home to hear nature at its best, from morning birdsong to evening breezes that rustle the surrounding treetops.
 When you want to break away from the seclusion, head 13 miles to the Black River or take a day trip to Huntington Beach State Park's temperate shores.
 The choice is yours!

 -- THE PROPERTY --